-There are no geologic hazards or unstable soil conditions known to exist within the proposed public street alignment as discussed in the MEIR.
-The existing topography is flat with no apparent unique or significant land forms such as vernal pools.
-Future development of the planned major street roadway will require compliance with grading and drainage standards of the City of Fresno and the FMFCD Standards.
+There are no geologic hazards or unstable soil conditions known to exist within the proposed North Temperance Avenue street alignment.
+The existing topography is flat with no apparent unique or significant land forms other than the three water courses mentioned above that cross North Temperance Avenue.
+Future development of the planned major street roadway will require compliance with grading and drainage standards of the City of Fresno and the Fresno Metropolitan Flood Control District (FMFCD) Standards.